MASTERCLASSES

 You will only have access to recordings of masterclasses that take place after you become a member, with one exception: we’ll give you access to the recording of a recent masterclass of our choice when you first join, ensuring there will always be a masterclass to watch when you sign up.

-We welcome bookings from people who are resident in the United Kingdom, the United States, Canada (excluding Saskatchewan), Australia, New Zealand, South Africa, and any EU country.
-If you are not resident in one of these countries, unfortunately we won’t be able to accept your business at this time.
+We welcome members who are resident in the United Kingdom, the United States, Australia, New Zealand, South Africa, and any EU country.
+If you are not resident in one of these countries, unfortunately we won’t be able to accept you as a member at this time.

 Please note the stipulation about time zones below.